Using the Graphical Installation Wizard¶

 To do an unattended installation, see the section Configuration of the JVM Parameters from the Command Line.

-After downloading an installer (see the section Download an Installer to see which installer you need), decompress it and launch it by doing the following:
+After downloading an installer (see the section Download the Installer to see which installer you need), decompress it and launch it by doing the following:

 On Windows, execute